logo

 For example, a pack with 48 cells in series may be easily divided into 4 banks of 12 cells each.
 48-cell pack divided into 4 equal banks of 12

-However, if the pack is physically divided into 2 batteries, one with 29 cells in series and the other with 19 cells in series, then it could be divided in banks of 14, 15, 9 and 10 cells respectively.
+However, if the pack is physically divided into 2 sections, one with 29 cells in series and the other with 19 cells in series, then it could be divided in banks of 14, 15, 9 and 10 cells respectively.
 48-cell split pack divided into 4 unequal banks

 When choosing the number of cells per bank, two opposing criteria must be considered: